redphx/android-spin/README.md

 # Spin
 A simple app to fix the Gesture Pill not going away in fullscreen mode on the Logitech G Cloud.
 - Only apply to Tablet mode.
+- No root needed.
 - It can't be run directly, instead you need to activate it using a Tile in the Notification bar.

 <img width="600" src="https://github.com/redphx/android-spin/assets/96280/21b20011-dfdb-49a7-9c3e-8aec1fe2cc43">